 Crockpot lemon pepper chicken breasts are easy to throw together, healthy, and a favorite meal served over rice at our house.
 Tender and packed with flavor!

 Do you love healthy meals that cook all day without much effort on your part?
-Me too!
-That’s where this crockpot lemon pepper chicken comes into play.
+That’s where this Crockpot lemon pepper chicken comes into play.
 It has TONS of flavor and only a few natural ingredients.
-Try this and our other easy crockpot recipes here on The Typical Mom blog and let us know which one you like best. (affiliate links present)
+Try this and our other easy crockpot recipes here on The Typical Mom blog, let us know which one you like best.
+(10/19 originally published, affiliate links present)

 This is the ingredient list to make our easy lemon chicken crockpot recipe here: